Your home for profit-to-member Super

 Insurance is an important part of Superannuation and participants will explore liaison, communication and impacts of insurance on Superannuation including management of group life insurance claims.

-Being able to assess member benefits and insurance claims under special conditions of release will be detailed in this module.
+Being able to assess member benefits and insurance claims under special conditions of release and managing compliance with operational guidelines for super funds will be detailed in this module.

 Participants will explore best practice feedback and handling of customer complaints to ensure equity, quality and continuous improvement.